-Analysis | Sean Hannity’s texts, and the duplicity they reinforce
+Analysis | Sean Hannity’s texts and the duplicity they reinforce

 But even that doesn’t account for Hannity discussing potential resignations from the “entire WH counsels office” four days before that Jan.
 3 meeting.
 Nor does it account for him, on Jan.
 5, appearing to tie potential departures not to the attempted installation of Jeffrey Clark as attorney general, but to pressure on Vice President Mike Pence (apparently regarding Pence’s role in potentially trying to overturn the election on Jan.
 6, which he refused to do).

 The issue, as with Fox host Laura Ingraham, whose texts to Meadows also were revealed by the Jan.
 6 committee after he turned them over, isn’t so much that Hannity’s private comments contradicted what he said publicly — though in both cases there is some of that.
-It’s that it bore almost no resemblance to the thrust of his coverage both before and after Jan.
+It’s that they bore almost no resemblance to the thrust of his coverage both before and after Jan.
 6.

 When Hannity returned from vacation on Jan.
 4, he made no mention of the turmoil in the White House Counsel’s Office or the problems with Trump’s Jan.
 6-related efforts that he talked about privately.
 In contrast, Hannity played up the looming Jan.
 6 protests in Washington and the electoral college objections that senators such as Ted Cruz (R-Tex.) and Josh Hawley (R-Mo.) would offer that day as part of the same Trump effort.